-The Promenade des Anglais paralles the Quai de Etats-Uni ("United States Wharf") and they both parallel the beaches.
+The Promenade des Anglais parallels the Quai de Etats-Uni ("United States Wharf") and they both parallel the beaches.
 That is not a "public" beach as Americans think of them, the beaches are "owned" by various businesses and you frequently have to pay a small fee to use either the beach or their facilities.
 For example, see where all the beach chairs are in the lower left of this image?
 That is the Plage Publique des Bains de la Police ("Public Beach of the Police Baths") and not far west is the Plage Publique de Castel ("Public Beach of Castel") and this continues all the way to the airport.